Fort Boyard: Ultimate Challenge: Format

 Six teams compete against each other in a tournament.
 In every episode, two teams face each other in a battle to see who is the strongest and toughest team.
 The challenges are based on toughness, fear and speed.
 In each season, the teams play three times each; with the two teams which have the most gold coins returning for the final round of the tournament at the series' finale.

 In every level, the teams fight to get a key which helps them in the final level of the game in the Treasure Chamber.
 If they get three (five in series 3, 4 and 5) keys or more at the end of the game, they get the maximum amount of time in the Treasure Chamber (three minutes); but if they get two (four from series 3) keys or less, a time penalty will be dealt out (see below).
 If a team wins a 4th key (6th or more from series 3), they receive an extra 150 bonus coins per key which are added to their final total.

 Challenges

 Fort Boyard: Ultimate Challenge uses exactly the same games like in the original show; but with different names, no lock-ins and may also be slightly adapted to suit the show.
-For example, in Boiler Room the contestant is not handcuffed to the pipe; instead must move a chain with the key on through the maze and out to the exit within the time limit, and The Searching Head, where the two contestants sit in a seat and there is no conveyor belt; instead, there is a plastic glass on the sides.
+For example, in Boiler Room the contestant is not handcuffed to the pipe; instead must move a chain with the key on through the maze and out to the exit within the time limit.

-Each solo team challenge is against the water timer (known as a clepsdyre) usually set at either 1:30, 2:00 or 2:30 minutes.
+Each solo team challenge is against the water timer (known as a clepsydre) usually set at either 1:30, 2:00 or 2:30 minutes.
 Some games (such as Tightrope and nearly all duels) require a code to open the box containing the key, which is outside the room or nearby the other team members.
 Games involving members of both teams are not against the water clock and are known as "duels".